-Some of the most interesting public policy jobs in the world are with intergovernmental organizations, or with organizations that work directly with IGOs.
-If you’re interested in entering this exciting field, you may want to earn your master’s degree in public policy.
+Some of the most interesting public administration jobs in the world are with intergovernmental organizations, or with organizations that work directly with IGOs.
+If you’re interested in entering this exciting field, you may want to earn your master’s degree in public administration.
 Through a public policy graduate program, you can acquire the skills that are needed within the policy-creating wings of the world’s most important IGOs.

-The good news is that earning a Master of Public policy (MPP) is less complicated than ever before.
-Through an MPP online program, you can earn your master’s degree from home while you continue to work your current job.
+The good news is that earning a Master of Public Administration (MPA) is less complicated than ever before.
+Through an MPA online program, you can earn your master’s degree from home while you continue to work your current job.
 Plus, thanks to the flexibility and convenience of online learning, you can earn your degree faster, saving yourself time and money.

-When you earn your MPP online, you can put yourself in a position to work on some of the world’s most important public policy issues.
+When you earn your MPA online, you can put yourself in a position to work on some of the world’s most important public policy and administration issues.

-Walden University is an accredited institution offering an online Master of Public Policy degree.
+Walden University is an accredited institution offering an online Master of Public Administration degree.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.